top of page

 A woman leads a group therapy session on a beige couch.
 Participants appear engaged and attentive.
 Table with tissues and water in foreground.

-• Behavioural concerns in children or teens
+• Sudden, severe behavioural or academic concerns in children or teens.

-• Emotional disconnection or lack of trust
+• Emotional disconnection, silence, or a profound lack of trust in the home.

 What to Expect at VMA Psych